 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than shingles.
-We route a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate for these jobs: we cap fill volume below the visual rim so axle weight stays legal.
-We set this gear on a lowboy for stability.
-For lighter work, we also offer our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh nearly three times what asphalt does.
+For these heavy jobs, we route a reinforced 30-yard container with a heavier floor plate; we cap the fill volume well below the visual rim so axle weight stays legal.
+We set this low-wall unit using a lowboy for stability.
+For lighter mixed materials, check our general construction debris service to see your options.

 Same-day Pickup for Fast Roof Project Turnover